genesiscommunitysuccess/docs/docs/03_server-modules/04_event-handler/02_basics.md

     }
 ```

- whether it is a database update or uploading a report to a third party.
+ Whether it is a database update or uploading a report to a third party.
 It will be called when an event message is received with `validate = false` and has successfully passed the `onValidate` block.
 The last value of the code block must always be the return message type.

 ## Processing onValidate and onCommit
 The incoming message that triggers an Event Handler can have `validate` set to `true` or `false`.
 This controls whether the Event Handler simply performs some validation or it executes its complete set of processing.

 ### validate = true
-The key thing about this setting is that it means that only the `onValidation` block is executed, not the `onCommit` block.
+The key thing about this setting is that it means that only the `onValidate` block is executed, not the `onCommit` block.
 Here is the precise process flow:

 ![](/img/eh-validate-true.png)
 ### validate = false
-With this setting, both the `onValidation` codeblock and the `onCommit` codeblock will be executed.
+With this setting, both the `onValidate` codeblock and the `onCommit` codeblock will be executed.
 Here is the precise process flow:

 ![](/img/eh-validate-false.png)
 ## More information about onValidate
-As you will have seen above, an `onValidation` codeblock will be executed whether the incoming message has `validate=true` or `validate=false`.The `onValidate` block is optional if you are using the default reply message type (`EventReply`) and will automatically be successful if not defined.
+As you will have seen above, an `onValidate` codeblock will be executed whether the incoming message has `validate=true` or `validate=false`.The `onValidate` block is optional if you are using the default reply message type (`EventReply`) and will automatically be successful if not defined.

-However, note that an `onValidation` codeblock is mandatory when using custom reply message types; the script will not compile if there is no `onValidation` codeblock.
+However, note that an `onValidate` codeblock is mandatory when using custom reply message types; the script will not compile if there is no `onValidate` codeblock.
 See the simple example below:

 ```kotlin
     eventHandler<Company>(name = "COMPANY_INSERT") {